khakhalin/notes/dictionary.md

 **Singular Value Decomposition** (math): See: [[svd]]

 **SMOTE** (stats): Synthetic Minority Oversampling Technique.
-A simple approach to oversampling (supplementing) under-represented categories by creating fake points (in pD of variables describing each case), that are linearlly shifted from under-represented points to one of its closest neighbors. [wiki](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis)
+A simple approach to oversampling (supplementing) under-represented categories by creating fake points (in pD of variables describing each case), that are linearly shifted from under-represented points to one of its closest neighbors. [wiki](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis)

 **Snowflake** (dev): cloud SQL data warehouse; mostly interesting as a contender for older / larger players.
 SQL, Java Script in queries; possibility of in-database ML.
 Emphasis on virtualization for deep cloning, allowing virtual queries on big data.
 Refs: [1](https://towardsdatascience.com/why-you-need-to-know-snowflake-as-a-data-scientist-d4e5a87c2f3d), [2](https://towardsdatascience.com/machine-learning-in-snowflake-fdcff3bdc1a7).